When was Paraquat Restricted in the United States?

 How is Paraquat Applied?

-Paraquat is also often referred to as Gramoxone (a popular end-use product), and is used to control weeds in many agricultural and non-agricultural settings.
-It is also used for desiccation of crops prior to harvest.
+Paraquat is also often referred to as Gramoxone (a popular end-use product) and is used to control weeds in many agricultural and non-agricultural settings.
+It is also used for the desiccation of crops before harvest.
 Paraquat is sold in concentrated form and is mixed with water and sprayed on crops.

 What Does the EPA Say About Paraquat?